medcomdk/dk-medcom-carecommunication/input/pagecontent/examples.md

 [3rd message](Bundle-3dcb5618-3055-406a-9034-1b8fc8de0fea.html)

 This is a reply to the 2nd message.
 Therefore, the Communication.identifier remains the same.
 One Communication.payload has been added with the reply.
 The base64-encoded content from the attachment in the 2nd message is not included, only the identifier and author information.
-The unique ids of the instances, however the referenced MessageHeader from the previous messages remain the same.
+The unique ids of the instances are updated, however the referenced MessageHeader in the Provenance instances from the previous messages remain the same.

 ### 4th message - forward CareCommunication

 [4th message](Bundle-c0426e3e-978f-46e8-a366-a30f27854b0a.html)

 This is a forwarding of the 3rd message.
 Therefore is the Communication.identifier updated and the base64-encoded content from the attachment in the 2nd message is included.
 Additionally, is a Communciation.payload added with a reason for the forwarding.
+The topic is not forwarded.
 The activity in the Provenance instance is 'forward-message'.
 A new receiver organization is included.
 The sender organization does not include a name in Organization.name.

 ### 5th message - reply CareCommunication